Academic Staff Council

 Business trips / conference trips

 Conference trips, in contrast, are generally not viewed as business trips by WU.
 The practice to date is that the majority of conference attendance by faculty takes the form of leave of absence with continued payment.
 The costs of such travel are reimbursed to a certain extent - insofar as they are covered by the guidelines of the Rector’s Council.
-More detailed information on eligibility funding regulations can be found here
+More detailed information on eligibility and the funding regulations can be found here

-Nevertheless, in the context ofyour legal right to claim social insurance , it is irrelevant whether or not a journey is technically regarded as a business trip.
+Nevertheless,in the context ofyour legal right to claim social insurance, it is irrelevant whether or not a journey is technically regarded as a business trip.
 Rather, the decisive factor is whether any accident suffered during a journey can be regarded as work-related or as a result of a leisure activity.
 Only “occupational” (ie work-related) accidents fall under the statutory accident insurance scheme, while accidents that occur as a result of leisure activities are only covered in terms of health insurance.
 This distinction is important for ascertaining which benefits are due (e.g. to what extent the costs of rehabilitation are covered).

 According to accident insurance law an accident can be deemed as occupational simply if the circumstances have a context to the performance of work tasks.